cloudedbats/cloudedbats_wurb_2024/README.md

     sudo nmcli con modify wurb-hotspot wifi-sec.psk chiroptera sudo nmcli con modify wurb-hotspot 802-11-wireless.mode ap 802-11-wireless.band bg ipv4.method shared

+Use this tool to check the network connections:

+    sudo nmtui

-If you run this "nmtui" tool and deactivate the connection to your home network the detector will directly switch over to the hotspot mode.
+If you run the "nmtui" tool and deactivate the connection to your home network the detector will directly switch over to the hotspot mode.
 The SSH session will stop immediately since the Raspberry Pi only contains one WiFi unit that either can be used to connect to a WiFi network, or to run as a hotspot.
-The hotspot mode is really useful if you have the 4G/LTE modem attached.
+The hotspot mode is really useful if you have the 4G/LTE modem attached, or an Ethernet cable.
-To get back you have to us an Ethernet cable to connect with SSH (or connect screen, mouse and keyboard to your Raspberry Pi).

-    sudo nmtui
+In the example above the WiFi ame will be "WiFi-wurb01" and password "chiroptera".

+When using the hotspot the detector will use the IP address 10.42.0.1 and then "<http://wurb01.local:8080>" can be used to access the detectors user interface.

 ### USB ###